 The majority of these muscle therapy techniques work on the myofascial connections, which help to ease physical, behavioural and postural issues and help release tension throughout the dogs body.

 Another form of treatment becoming very popular within dog agility is Hydrotherapy.
 This form of complimentary therapy uses water to help relieve pain and rehabilitate any injuries your dog may have.
 It is especially beneficial for dogs who have injuries such as hip dysplasia, a torn ACL, hip dysplasia, arthritis or degenerative joint disease – all of which are conditions commonly found in dog agility and require a level of physiotherapy as part of the rehabilitation process.

 Hydrotherapy uses resistance, buoyancy, hydrostatic pressure and viscosity to help a dog move the injured joints they are trying to rehabilitate.
-This form of treatment can work well for some injuries, as you are removing the pressure of gravity and providing a weightless physical therapy.
+This form of treatment can work well for some injuries, as you are removing the pressure of gravity and providing a form of weightless physical therapy.
 The buoyancy of water reduces the stress on the dog’s joints, aiding their recovery.
 It is widely recognised that this form of therapy is also a natural anti-inflammatory, due to its ability to reduce swelling in body tissues, and although not proven this form of treatment is widely respected within the agility community.

 Besides the benefits of rehabilitating joints and relieving pain, there are also other added benefits of complimentary therapies for dogs, such as:

 - Gait modification